Hong Kong Film Award for Best Cinematography

 The Hong Kong Film Award for Best Cinematography is an annual Hong Kong industry award presented to a cinematographer or a group of cinematographers for the best achievement in cinematography.

 History

 The award was established at the 2nd Hong Kong Film Awards (1983) and the first winner in this category was Arthur Wong for his contribution in the cinematography of He Lives by Night.
-The most recent recipient of the award was also Arthur Wong, he was honoured at the 28th Hong Kong Film Awards (2009), for the film Painted Skin.
-Arthur Wong is holding the record for most awards in this category is Jackie Chan Stunt Team with 8 times.
+Arthur Wong was also honoured at the 28th Hong Kong Film Awards (2009) for the film Painted Skin.
+Arthur Wong holds the record for the most awards in this category with 8 wins.